-New sheriff in Snohomish County says he’s rehired deputy fired for ‘unjustified’ shooting that resulted in $1 million settlement
+New sheriff in Snohomish County rehires deputy fired for ‘unjustified’ shooting that resulted in $1 million settlement

 Three weeks after taking office, newly elected Snohomish County Sheriff Adam Fortney has rehired a deputy fired last year for shooting a man after a chase, despite findings by an internal investigation that the shooting was unjustified and a $1 million payout by the county to the man’s family.

-Sheriff Adam Fortney said Tuesday that he has reinstated Deputy Arthur Wallin, who was fired last month after an internal investigation determined that he violated department policy when he shot and killed 24-year-old Nickolas Michael Peters after a high-speed chase near Bothell on Oct.
-23, 2018.
+Fortney said Tuesday that he has reinstated Deputy Arthur Wallin, who was fired last month after an internal investigation determined that he violated department policy when he shot and killed 24-year-old Nickolas Michael Peters after a high-speed chase near Bothell in October 2018.

 Records show Fortney was Wallin’s supervisor that night and permitted the chase to continue when higher-ups, including then-Sheriff Ty Trenary, believed the pursuit should have been called off.
-Fortney, a 23-year sheriff’s office veteran, was disciplined for his actions that night, documents say, though they don’t detail how.
+Fortney, a 23-year veteran of the Sheriff’s Office, was disciplined for his actions that night, documents say, though they don’t detail how.
 He was a sergeant in the department when he ran against and defeated Trenary in November.
-Wallin’s firing had become a campaign issued; Wallin supported Fortney for sheriff and there were allegations that his termination was retaliation.
+Wallin’s firing had become a campaign issue; Wallin supported Fortney for sheriff and there were allegations that his termination was retaliation.

-Fortney said in a prepared statement Tuesday that he and others in the sheriff’s office had been “shocked” when Trenary terminated Wallin in January, particularly after Snohomish County Prosecutor Adam Cornell had determined no criminal charges would be filed against the deputy.
-Fortney said he had promised to revisit the decision after he was elected and said he did so with and open mind and no promises.
+Fortney said in a prepared statement Tuesday that he and others in the Sheriff’s Office had been “shocked” when Trenary terminated Wallin in January, particularly after Snohomish County Prosecutor Adam Cornell had determined no criminal charges would be filed against the deputy.
+Fortney said he had promised to revisit the decision after he was elected and said he did so with an open mind and no promises.

 He concluded that “Deputy Wallin never should have been terminated in the first place.”